madara-tribe/ultrasound-Depth-calculator/README.md

 It can calculate more correctly than stereo vision and less burden to device, resulting better performance than stereo vision.

-But Ultrasound detect narrow area, while stereo vison detect wide area.
+But Ultrasound detect narrow area, while stereo vision detect wide area.
 How Each should be used depend on what you use for.

 ```
 ・Jetson nano